-- 1. Notice procedures: All development review applications or appeals before the appropriate municipal panel shall require notice for a warned public hearing as follows: - a.
-Public Notice of hearings for conditional use review, variances, appeals of decisions of the Z.A., and final plat review for Planned Unit Development applications shall be given not less than 15 days prior to the date of the public hearing by all the following: - i.
+- 1. Notice procedures: All development review applications or appeals before the Development Review Board shall require notice for a warned public hearing as follows: - a.
+Public Notice of hearings for conditional use review, variances, appeals of decisions of the Z.A., preliminary plat review for major subdivisions and final plat review for minor subdivision applications shall be given not less than 15 days prior to the date of the public hearing by all the following: - i.
 Publication of the date, place, and purpose of the hearing in a newspaper of general circulation in the municipality affected.
-The Z.A. or clerk or chair of the appropriate municipal panel shall place the notice in the paper. - ii.
+The Z.A. shall place the notice in the paper. - ii.
 Posting of the same information in three or more public places within the municipality in conformance with location requirements of 1 V.S.A. § 312(c)(2), including posting within view from the public right-of-way most nearly adjacent to the property for which an application is made.
-The Z.A. or clerk or chair of the appropriate municipal panel shall post notices two places within town.
+The Z.A. shall post notices two places within town.
 The applicant shall be responsible for posting the property. - iii.
 Written notification to the applicant or appellant and to owners of all properties adjoining the property subject to development, without regard to any public right-of-way.
 The notification shall include a description of the proposed project and shall be accompanied by information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal.
-The Z.A. shall be responsible for notifying all adjoining landowners and shall do so by a certificate of mailing or hand delivery.
-Prior to the first hearing, the Z.A. shall demonstrate compliance with this provision by producing a copy of the letter sent, a list of those it was sent to and the certificate of mailing demonstrating that the letters were sent (The Z.A. need only demonstrate that the letter was sent, not that it was received) or signed receipts if the letter was hand-delivered.
-If the Z.A. fails to reasonably demonstrate that they sent notice to the adjoiners and any other interested party, the appropriate municipal panel may postpone the hearing.
+The Applicant shall be responsible for notifying all adjoining landowners and shall do so by a certificate of mailing or hand delivery.
+Prior to the first hearing, the Applicant shall demonstrate compliance with this provision by producing a copy of the letter sent, a list of those it was sent to and the certificate of mailing demonstrating that the letters were sent (The Applicant need only demonstrate that the letter was sent, not that it was received) or signed receipts if the letter was hand-delivered.
+If the Applicant fails to reasonably demonstrate that they sent notice to the adjoiners and any other interested party, the Development Review Board may postpone the hearing.